A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Revisiting Nested Models

 (ii) Suppose Assumption \ref{Ass: Eqn: Ex4: 2} additionally holds.
-Assume that as $N\to\infty$ with fixed $T$, $\delta_{0,NT}/T\to 0$ and $N\delta_{0,NT}/[K(p+T)\log N]\to \infty$.
-Let $H \equiv (F^{\prime}M_T\hat{F}_0)(\hat{F}_0^{\prime}M_T\hat{F}_0)^{-1}$.
+Assume that as $N\to\infty$ with fixed $T$, $\delta_{NT}/(NT) \to 0$ and $\delta_{NT}/[K(p+T+ NTp^{-2s})\log N] \to \infty$.
+Let $H \equiv (F^{\prime}M_T\hat{F})(\hat{F}^{\prime}M_T\hat{F})^{-1}$.
 Then as $N\to\infty$ with fixed $T$,

-(iii) If Assumption \ref{Ass: Eqn: Ex4: 1}(iii) is replaced with Assumption \ref{Ass: Eqn: Ex4: 1}(iv), then (i) and (ii) continue to hold by replacing ``as $N\to\infty$ with fixed $T$'' with ``as $(N,T)\to\infty$'' in all places. \end{cor}
+(iii) If Assumption \ref{Ass: Eqn: Ex4: 1}(ii) is replaced with Assumption \ref{Ass: Eqn: Ex4: 1}(iii), then (i) and (ii) continue to hold by replacing ``as $N\to\infty$ with fixed $T$'' with ``as $(N,T)\to\infty$'' in all places. \end{cor}

-Corollary \ref{Cor: Ex4: 1} shows that $\hat{\Pi}_0$, $\hat{K}_0$, $\hat{\phi}_0, \hat{\Phi}_0$ and $\hat{F}_0$ are consistent either under large $N$ with fixed $T$ or large $N$ and large $T$.
+Corollary \ref{Cor: Ex4: 1} establishes a convergence rate of $\hat{\Pi}_0$, $\hat{K}$, $\hat{\phi}_0, \hat{\Phi}_0$, and $\hat{F}$ either under large $N$ with fixed $T$ or scenarios with both large $N$ and large $T$.
 In particular, $K(p+T)\log N = o(NT)$ is required for the consistency.
-This implies that $p$ can be as large as $N$.
-This is a significant improvement from the similar results in Theorems 4.2 and 6.1 of \citet{Chenetal_SeimiparametricFactor_2021}, which require that $p$ grows at a rate slower than $N^{1/3}$.
-In addition, we allow for $K\to\infty$ and weak cross-sectional dependence of $x_{it}$. \begin{rem} Corollary \ref{Cor: Ex4: 1} allows for arbitrage exogenous missing pattern in the presence of missing values (i.e., $\{m_{it}\}_{i\leq N, t\leq T}$, independent of $\{x_{it},\varepsilon_{it}\}_{i\leq N,t\leq T}$, follow an arbitrary distribution).
-Let $N_t$ be the number of available observations for each $t\leq T$.
-Assumption \ref{Ass: Eqn: Ex4: 1} reduces to the one by replacing summation/average over all $i$ with summation/average over $i$ with observations, which may hold as $\min_{t\leq T}N_{t}\to\infty$ with fixed $T$ or as $(\min_{t\leq T}N_{t},T)\to\infty$ under arbitrage exogenous missing pattern. \end{rem}
+This implies that $p$ can be as large as $N$ up to $\log N$.
+Such a result represents a significant improvement from similar results in \citet{Chenetal_SeimiparametricFactor_2021}, which require that $p$ grows at a rate slower than $N^{1/3}$.
+Our simulations in Appendix \ref{App: G: sub4} show that \citet{Chenetal_SeimiparametricFactor_2021}'s regressed-PCA exhibits poor performance when $p$ is close to $N$.
+The rate $\sqrt{K \log N}/p^{s}$ arises from sieve approximation errors.
+In addition, our framework accommodates the scenario where $K$ tends to infinity and allows for weak cross-sectional dependence of $x_{it}$.